-One particular objective collapse theory that was recently introduced focuses on the fact that quantum measurement implies a breakdown of the reversibility of time evolution~\cite{Wezel10, Mertens_PRA_21, Mertens22, WezelBerry, aritro1}.
+One particular objective collapse theory that was recently introduced focuses on the fact that quantum measurement implies both a broken spatial symmetry in the measurement machine, and a breakdown of the reversibility of time evolution~\cite{Wezel10, Mertens_PRA_21, Mertens22, WezelBerry, aritro1}.
 The similarity of this phenomenology with the spontaneous breakdown of symmetries during phase transitions prompted a model for Spontaneous Unitarity Violation (SUV), in which time-inversion symmetry breaks down during quantum measurement in a manner directly analogous to that of spontaneous symmetry breaking~\footnote{Notice the difference between the time-inversion symmetry discussed here, and the time-reversal symmetry that is spontaneously broken in for example a magnet.
 The magnetized equilibrium configuration is static and evolves the same way under time evolution forwards and backwards in time.
 That is, its dynamics still has time inversion symmetry.}.
-Notice that neither spontaneous unitarity violations nor spontaneous symmetry breaking are spontaneous in the sense of occurring without cause.
-In both cases, the process is the result of a small but non-zero and physical perturbation breaking the underlying symmetries of time or space, respectively.
-They are spontaneous in the sense that for large, macroscopic systems the perturbation required to break the symmetry is so small that it cannot be measured or controlled even with astronomically large resources~\cite{Wezel_SSBlecturenotes}.
-Macroscopic systems therefore cannot avoid the effect of even vanishingly small perturbations and their behaviour differs qualitatively from that of microscopic particles (see Appendix~\ref{app} for more details).